Explore Anchorage's Roots

 Perfect for history buffs and culture lovers, this trip transports you through thousands of years of Alaska history.
-Witness evidence of the 1964 Good Friday earthquake, hear the tales of Alaska pioneers, examine the Russian influence on Alaska Native culture and check out vintage aircraft.
+Witness evidence of the 1964 Good Friday earthquake, hear the tales of Alaska pioneers, check out vintage aircraft, and learn about Alaska Native culture and Alaska's Russian influences.

 On March 27, 1964, the most powerful earthquake ever recorded in North America shook all of Southcentral Alaska.
 See the evidence first hand at Earthquake Park, just outside downtown Anchorage, where huge tracts of land slid into Cook Inlet.
 The park features an interpretive display and offers stunning views of the city skyline and Denali.
 For just a few bucks, bike rentals from downtown can get you there in a breeze.